8 Signs You Should Consider Becoming a Software Developer

 3. You’re musically inclined

 Scientists have continuously drawn connections between those who love music and those who have a talent for math.
-While this link is still up for debate, the fact of the matter is that reading musical notes is very similar to coding.
+While this link is still up for debate, it is easy to see how reading musical notes is similar to coding.
+Like learning a new language, it takes skill and plenty of practice.

 4. You like to see order in things

 Do you arrange the dishes in your cupboards just so?
 Do you like the feeling of a clean, tidy, structured room?
 Good news!
-Software development is all about creating an order of code and particular recipes to give way to particular actions the computer will take.
+Software development is all about order and ensuring applications take steps in an order that makes logical sense.

 Whether your crayons were arranged in rainbow order as a child, or you get a little annoyed by your sister’s messy craft drawer, if you like organization, you might find success in software development.